worka-ai/anvil/docs/11-tutorial-multi-region.md

 After a few moments, the gossip protocol will ensure all nodes are discovered.
 You can verify the cluster health by:

 1.  **Checking Logs:** The logs for each node should show messages about discovered peers.

-2.  **Using the API:** Connect an S3 or gRPC client to any node in any region.
-3.  **Create Buckets:** Use the `anvil admin` CLI to create buckets in each of your three regions.
+2.  **Create Admin Resources:** Use the `admin` CLI on any node to set up your tenant and an app for testing.
+Remember to save the Client ID and Secret.
     ```bash
-    anvil admin buckets create --name my-us-bucket --region us-east-1
-    anvil admin buckets create --name my-eu-bucket --region europe-west-1
+    # Run on any Anvil host
+    docker compose exec <anvil_service_name> admin tenants create my-company
+    docker compose exec <anvil_service_name> admin apps create --tenant-name my-company --app-name ci-runner
+    docker compose exec <anvil_service_name> admin policies grant --app-name ci-runner --action "*" --resource "*"
     ```

+3.  **Configure S3 Client:** Configure your `aws-cli` with the credentials from the previous step and point it to the public S3 endpoint of one of your regions (e.g., `https://s3.mycompany.com`).

+4.  **Create Buckets:** Use the S3 client to create buckets in each of your three regions.
+The `--region` parameter is critical.
+    ```bash
+    aws s3api create-bucket --bucket my-us-bucket --region us-east-1 --endpoint-url https://s3.mycompany.com
+    aws s3api create-bucket --bucket my-eu-bucket --region europe-west-1 --endpoint-url https://s3.mycompany.com
+    ```

-4.  **Upload Data:** Connect to a node in a specific region (e.g., `anvil-eu-1`) and upload an object to a bucket in that same region (`my-eu-bucket`).
+5.  **Upload Data:** Connect to a node in a specific region (e.g., by pointing your S3 client to the IP of `anvil-eu-1`) and upload an object to a bucket in that same region (`my-eu-bucket`).
 The data will be sharded and stored only on the nodes within the `europe-west-1` region.

 Congratulations!
 You now have a fully functional, geographically distributed storage and compute cloud.